HyperCrowd/scenario-engine/API.md

 ```

 - `tableName` - Name of the table this event is for
-- `entryName` - Specific entry name that triggers this event
+- `entry` - Specific entry name that triggers this event
 - `outcomes` - Array of possible next steps

 ### Outcome